Lifeboy5253/devsecops-demo1/README.md

 ---
 **Goal**- Exploring  DevSecOps with a dotnet sample project

-**There are 2 projects** - dotnet WebApi which has restful http get method and a 2nd unit test project which has a single unit test.
+**There are 2 projects** - dotnet WebApi which has restful http get method and a 2nd unit test project with a single unit test.
 These projects are using default template from dotnet.

 ---
 Initial Dotnet application creation commands